charleshardt/codingFieldNotes/README.md

 # codingFieldNotes
 These "field notes" accomplish two things:
-- a place for me to organize my notes
+- a place for me to organize my notes for future reference
-- documentation of my coding learning path
+- documentation of my learning path

 ## My Learning Path
 ### Courses